YunongPan/group_surfing_ws/README.md

 `./run_gazebo.sh`

-`roslaunch people_velocity_tracker tracked_detector.launch`

-Click on the current window and use
+Click on the current terminal and use

 t     z     u
 g     h     j
 b     n     m

 to control the movement of the two human models on the right.

+3. Start another terminal and launch the open source leg tracker, then group-surfing should be started successfully.

+`roslaunch people_velocity_tracker tracked_detector.launch`

+If the leg tracker is launched together in the same launch file in the 2. step, an error will appear.

 3. Start Rviz